tiffany-lina/alu-shell/io_redirections_and_filters/README.md

 This project covers shell I/O redirections and filters.
 Task 7 creates a file with a complicated name containing "Best School".
 Task 8: 8-cwd_state writes the current working directory content into ls_cwd_content.
+Task 9: 9-duplicate_last_line duplicates the last line of the file iacta.